 Moving To Mexico – Perfecto

-I am now 14 months in.
-I built a house, am maintaining my global advertising agency consultancy and am way into a major photography project.
+An Update: I am now 2 years in.
+Live here full-time.
+My wife and I built a house (that’s it on the left), I am maintaining my global advertising agency consultancy and am way into a major multi-year photography project.

 I am convinced I made the right… move.
 San Miguel de Allende is great (and was just named the best city in the world by Travel & Leisure) and I get to make fairly obvious Donald Trump jokes that get big smiles (from Mexicans, not Texans).